nonsequitur/smex/README.markdown

 ## Changelog

+### 2.1
+  * Improved tab completion in the Smex minibuffer
+  * Add compatibility with command-frequency

 ### 2.0
   * Remove `smex-detect-legacy-save-file`.
     Only relevant (but a breaking change) when you rely on a long deprecated default